dagronf/DSFBrowserView/README.md

 ## Why?

 I use an NSBrowser for one of my apps and got frustrated with the limitations of what could be displayed within the browser columns.
+Well, you CAN tweak the output BUT you have to do a lot of your own drawing code in a custom NSCell.
+Boo!

 This implementation follows the model of the modern NSTableView, using `NSView`s to display browser cells and allowing the user to customise the cell views depending on need.